 – Hi guys.
-Thanks for making time to talk to me about your careers.
-Let’s begin with some of your early experiences.
+Thanks for taking time to speak with me about your careers.
 Bernadette, you started off by playing drums in church alongside your brother, correct?

 Bernadette: Yes, I did.
-My brother was a bass player whilst I was a drummer, and he was my guide for how to be more aggressive as a musician.
-The church we attended had a 100-voice choir that would compete with other choirs around town, and we used to win a lot of those because there was a slot for the drummer to do a solo, which gave me a chance to showcase my abilities.
+My brother was a bass player whilst I was a drummer.
+The church we attended had a 100-voice choir that would compete with other choirs around town, and we used to win a lot of those because the drummer would get a slot for a solo, which gave me a chance to showcase my abilities.
 That was how I fell in love with being in a band.
 I was actually on my way to being a lawyer, but due to those experiences, I realized that music was my purpose and I focused on that instead.

 – What was your first break as a professional musician?

 Bernadette: When I got my first record deal.
 I’d assembled an all-girl band by putting ads in the newspaper and auditioned several applicants.
 Once I found the girls, we’d constantly rehearse our music and later sent a demo tape to SOLAR Records, which led to us being signed by the label head, Dick Griffey.
 We’d played shows at small clubs here and there, but I wouldn’t call that “professional” work per se.
 The record deal changed all of that.